 The Bodhisatta was once a king.
 He ruled over eighty-four thousand cities, of which Kusavati was his capital.
-When he announced he was going to die shortly, his queen, his harem, and all the palace assistants wept and wailed.
-But he told them to stop and remember that nothing in life is permanent, that growth and decay are the natural order.
-He then, before passing away to heaven, preached to them to be charitable, obey the commandments, and keep the holy days.
+When he announced he was going to die soon, his queen, his harem, and all the palace assistants wept and wailed.
+But he told them to stop and remember that nothing in life is permanent; that growth and decay are the natural order.
+Then, just before passing away to heaven, he preached to them to be charitable, obey the precepts, and observe the holy days.

 In the Lifetime of the Buddha

 Two of the Buddha’s top disciples, Sariputta and Moggallana, had recently died and so the Buddha decided it was time he die too.
 After his morning alms round he walked to the city of Kusinara and lay down, never to rise again.
 Ananda, another of his top disciples, urged the Buddha to leave this rough little town and die in a proper city.